The UK is no longer in the EU and the process and costs to register a UK car in Spain are a lot more than they were before Brexit.

 From a Classic Car perspective, this means that, if you’re bringing your pride and joy 1964 Mercedes SL to Spain, when you register it, you will end up with a registration number that doesn’t fit with the age of the car.
 The registration will be just like any other regular new cars registered at the same time.
 Not great for prestige.

 Spain does not have a system to issue personalised licence plates.
 It does however have a system to identify and recognise Classic Cars.
 Cars that qualify can achieve the status of being certified as a ‘historical vehicle’.
 Classic Cars with this status can be registered with historical licence plates, so the owner can enjoy the kudos of having their beloved motor officially recognised and marked as a Classic Car.

 Getting ‘historical vehicle’ status for a Classic Car, also brings with the added perks of cheaper insurance, longer gaps between ITV´s and road tax exemption.

 The starting qualifying criteria is the age of the car, the qualifying age being 30 years.
 The age for a Classic Car in Spain used to be 25 years, however was changed to 30 years in May 2018.
 This change was not retrospective.
-Classic Cars that already had historical number plates kept them, so there are cars with these plates that are less then 30 years old.
+Classic Cars that already had historical number plates kept them.

 When you own or register a vehicle in Spain, you almost always have to pay some form of vehicle tax.
 The type and amount that applies depends on the vehicle.